cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - "Tune into their ways of being with you, that let you know how much they value you."
 - "Well, I’m older now, my bike is broken, and we have to fix my bike.
 They give me all the tools, and they know how to fix the bike, but they know I want to learn.
 So they show me just enough.
 They use another bike as a model.
 They’re not concerned about it being messy.
 They’re interested in helping me to learn."

-### Another: Patient: They feel confident as parents; they trust themselves.
-I can ask for something if I need it.
-They teach me self-reliance.
-They’re th

 **Imaginal Exposure Therapy (IPF): Parent Figure**

 - Patients report feeling confident and self-reliant with the presence of imagined parent figures.